ZironDev/Guard-Privacy-Policy/README.md

 ### It stores -

-- Server ID to store other server data(autoroles, welcomer, selfrole, Giveaway , Welcome , Members Info, whitelisted data for antinuke)
+- Server ID to store other server data(autoroles, welcomer, selfrole, Giveaway , Welcome , Members Info, whitelisted data for antinuke), scan users messages if automod system is enabled in the server
 - Blacklisted User ids

 ## Remove Your Data And Data Retention.